ibm-cloud-streaming-retail-demo/spark-structured-streaming-on-iae-to-scylladb/README.md

 - You have SBT 1.2.1+ installed ([instructions](https://www.scala-sbt.org/1.x/docs/Setup.html))
 - You have Cassandra cqsh command installed and configured ([instructions](https://console.bluemix.net/docs/services/ComposeForScyllaDB/scylla-cqlsh.html#using-cqlsh)

+# Optional

+- You have scala knowledge (you will only need this if you want to change the demo functionality)

 # Setup

 - Clone this project